Seniors and Dehydration

 At-Risk in Summer

 Dehydration can sneak up on you.
-You may think that it is just natural to feel tired, sweaty, and drained after being out in the heat.
-You may think that sweating after exercise is just natural.
-These are natural because your thirst is telling you to drink some fluid because your body needs it.
+Feeling tired, sweaty, and drained after being out in the heat is natural.
+Sweating after exercise is just natural.
+These are natural.
+Your thirst tells you to drink some fluid because your body needs it.

 The Pinch Test

 Today, check yourself and your elderly loved ones for a common indicator of Dehydration using a tip I found on the website WebMD.
 Gently pinch the skin on the forearm.

 If the skin holds that pinched position rather than returning to its normal shape, you must drink some water.

 Medications and Dehydration

 In addition, some medications can cause Dehydration to happen easily.
 Be aware of the side effects of medications your loved ones take, and take precautions.

 For example, the Little League umpire I mentioned had ignored a warning on his medication bottle to stay out of the sun.
 Fortunately, he was all right after medical treatment.